go-gorm/gorm.io/pages/docs/indexes.md

 ## Multiple indexes

-A field accepts multiple `index`, `uniqueIndex` tags that will creates multiple indexes on a field
+A field accepts multiple `index`, `uniqueIndex` tags that will create multiple indexes on a field

 ```go
 type UserIndex struct {